-Family Wife Rie Ohashi
+Family Wife Rie Ohashi, one son

 Higher education Physical Education - Nihon University: Tokyo, JPN